cityofaustin/vision-zero/README.md

 ## atd-vzd (Vision Zero Database)

-VZD is our name our Hasura GraphQL API server that connects to our Postgres RDS database instances.
+VZD is our name for our Hasura GraphQL API server that connects to our Postgres RDS database instances.

 [more info](./atd-vzd/README.md)